Best investing apps – which platforms are best for investing in stocks?

 Moneybox

-Investors can also choose from 20 big US stocks like Coca-Cola and Amazon (including fractional shares) if you want to mix and match your own portfolio.
+Investors can also choose from 20 big US stocks like Coca-Cola and Nvidia (including fractional shares) if you want to mix and match your own portfolio.

-You can invest your spare change using the “round up” function, set up a regular weekly deposit, a monthly payday boost or make one-off deposits.
+As well as investing your spare change using the round up function, you can set up a regular weekly deposit, a monthly payday boost or make one-off deposits.

 There’s a £1 monthly fee, 0.45% annual charge plus investment costs ranging from 0.07% to 0.77%.
 The app scores 4.7 on Google Play and 4.8 on the App Store.

-The app scores 4.2 stars out of 5 on Google Play, and 4.8 on the App Store.
+InvestEngine scores 4.6 on Google Play and 4.8 on the App Store.

 Wealthify

-With Wealthify - which is backed by Aviva - you can open a stocks and shares ISA, general investment account, junior ISA or self-invested personal pension (SIPP).
-The minimum initial deposit is just £1 for a junior ISA, £500 for a pension or adult ISA, and £1,000 for an investment account.
-Subsequent top-ups to the accounts can be lower.
+With Wealthify – which is backed by Aviva – you can open a stocks and shares ISA, general investment account, junior ISA or self-invested personal pension (SIPP).
+The minimum initial deposit is £500 for a junior ISA, or £1,000 for either a stocks and shares ISA or a GIA.

-The app scores 3.3 stars on Google Play (negative reviews seem to focus on investment returns, rather than the actual app), and 4.5 on the App Store.
+The app scores 3.9 on Google Play and 4.5 on the App Store.

 Plum

-Plum calls itself the “ultimate smart management app”.
-As well as up to 26 investment funds (including tech, healthcare and green options), Plum offers unlimited commission-free trades for thousands of brands like Meta and Tesla.
+Plum offers up to 26 investment funds (including tech, healthcare and green options) and thousands of brands like Meta and Tesla.

 Hargreaves Lansdown

-The largest investment platform in the UK, Hargreaves Lansdown offers a huge choice of thousands of funds and shares.
+The largest investment platform in the UK, Hargreaves Lansdown offers a huge choice of thousands of funds and shares (as well as ready-made portfolios, if you’d prefer an expert to build one for you).

 Best investing apps for free trading